Staying warm in an emergency – Insulation

 Similar to how double-pane glass insulates your home, by trapping air between its layers, properly insulating yourself from the elements means knowing how to trap air between your body and what’s outside.

-Whether you’re in an urban, or wilderness setting there are a number of things that you can use to stay warm.
+Whether you’re in an urban environment or a wilderness setting there are always a number of materials that you can use to stay warm.

 Insulation in a Wilderness Survival Situation: